Mala xiang guo

 Mala xiang guo (麻辣香鍋 (麻辣香锅, málà xiāngguō)), roughly translated into English as "spicy stir fry hot pot", is a Chinese dish prepared by stir-frying.
 Strongly flavored with mala, it often contains meat and vegetables, and has a salty and spicy taste.
 The preparation process involves placing the required ingredients in the pot, stir-frying and adding seasoning.
 In restaurants, customers usually choose the ingredients (meat and vegetables) by themselves before the chef prepares the dish.

 The fiery dish originated from the Tujia people of Jinyun Mountain in Chongqing, China in the early 2000s.
 The name of the dish is self-descriptive, with "ma" meaning tongue-numbing and "la" meaning spiciness.
 The "spicy and tingling" sensation is a distinctive flavor feature of Sichuan cuisine, which is known for its bold use of spicy ingredients.
 Although it is a spicy dish, it is popular all over China for its complex flavor profile and affordability.

 Mala xiang guo is served as a side dish or a main course, and paired with rice or noodles or eaten on its own.
 Individuals can customize it to their taste preferences, adjusting the level of spiciness and adding different vegetables and meats to make it more filling or to create unique flavor combinations.

 Description and ingredients

 The dish features a variety of vegetables, meat and seafood stir-fried together in a rich spicy sauce.
 Typically, it is served in a large bowl and shared family-style with steamed rice.
 Mala xiang guo ingredients may include potatoes, lotus root, cauliflower, mushrooms, tofu, and other vegetables, and meats including chicken, beef, pork, and meatballs.

 Szechuan peppercorn is essential in mala, providing both tingling sensation and citrusy, floral taste.
 The dry chili pepper imparts smoky, spicy flavors and fragrance to mala xiang guo.

-While every restaurant has its unique sauce recipe, they generally share common features, primarily comprising spiciness, fragrance, and numbingness.